-The majestic Powerscourt Estate and Gardens, rated as the third best garden in the world, at the foothills of the Wicklow Mountains, feels like a different world.
+The Powerscourt Estate and Gardens, rated as the third best garden in the world, at the foothills of the Wicklow Mountains feels like a different world.
 The gardens span a massive 47 acres and feature unique gardens like the Italian Garden and Japanese Garden to name just a few.

-The wide open spaces and incredible views meet winding pathways and walled gardens, while inside Powerscourt House – you’ll find a café which serves exceptional baked goods, coffee and more.
+The wide open spaces and incredible views meet pathways and gardens, while inside Powerscourt House – you’ll find a café which serves exceptional baked goods, coffee and more.

-A truly special place, the visitor centre at Glendalough tells the fascinating story of this monastic site, with its early Christian settlement nestled in a glaciated valley with two picture-perfect lakes.
-This is one of Ireland’s most famous visitor attractions but never feels busy, and the sense of peace and splendid isolation you get from walking the three kilometre long valley is second to none.
+A truly special place, the visitor centre at Glendalough tells the fascinating story of this monastic site, with its early Christian settlement nestled in a valley with two picture-perfect lakes.
+This is one of Ireland’s most famous visitor attractions but never feels busy, and the sense of peace and splendid isolation you get from walking the 3km long valley is second to none.

 Trek as far as the Upper Lake, the original site of the monastic settlement which features Reefert Church, Temple-na-Skellig, Saint Kevin's Cell, Saint Kevin's Bed, the Caher and a number of high crosses.
 Then it's time to unwind at The Wicklow Heather, with its locally sourced ingredients and extensive champagne menu.